lukepolo/laracart/readme.md

 Will switch to that instance of the cart.
 Each following request reuse the last instance of the cart set

 ## Coupons
 Adding coupons could never be easier, currenlty there are a set of coupons inside LaraCart.
-To create new types of coupons just create a copy of one of the existing coupons and modifiy it!
+To create new types of coupons just create a copy of one of the existing coupons and modify it!

 ```php
 $coupon = new \LukePOLO\LaraCart\Coupons\Fixed($coupon->CouponCode, $coupon->CouponValue, [